-Network administrators and support personnel (other than DBAs).
+Network specialists (other than DBAs).

 Experience with TCP/IP networking and Windows Client/Server administration.